-The pilot action focuses on integrating climate change adaptation and environmental, social and economic resilience through spatial planning, in order to decrease the risk and the effects of natural hazards and mixed/environmental hazards.
-This involves integrating climate change adaptation and territorial resilience, funding ecosystem services, promoting sustainable value chains and developing innovative governance approaches for planning systems, relevant policy and stakeholder’s engagement.
+Underlining the importance of place-based policies for territorial cohesion, the pilot action focused on integrating climate change adaptation and environmental, social and economic resilience through spatial planning, in order to decrease the risk and the effects of natural hazards and mixed/environmental hazards.
+This involves integrating climate change adaptation and territorial resilience, funding ecosystem services, promoting sustainable value chains and developing innovative governance approaches for planning systems, relevant policy and stakeholder engagement.

 Rationale and link to Territorial Agenda

 Linking to the Territorial Agenda 2030, the pilot action addresses the importance of well-functioning and resilient ecosystems for the adaptation of the impact of climate change, and the essential role of integrated management and cooperation beyond administrative boundaries.
 Therefore, this pilot action is closely related to the priorities ‘Functional regions’ under the objective ‘Just Europe’ and ‘Healthy environment’ under ‘Green Europe’, as well as aligning with the EU initiative Long-term Vision for Rural Areas.

 This pilot action seeks to critically strengthen the interaction between spatial planning and other relevant sectoral policies, e.g., environmental, agricultural, forestry, construction and coastal area management, through an integrated and holistic landscape perspective.
 Through this perspective, landscapes are the complex result of human interaction with natural systems and resources and a crucial starting point from which to begin the promotion of territorial cohesion through an innovative social culture.
 A culture with means and fresh ways of ensuring that territorial organizations can act with resilience and efficiency to address persistent challenges through the appropriate allocation of relevant public funding into sectoral policies, thus contributing to an active stakeholder participation in the process of real landscape transformations.